 It all started when car buyers had no choice but to look for cars online.
-Virtual car shopping is the new norm and will remain a major car industry trend for years.
-The booming e-commerce industry is a major driver of the global online car buying demand.
-This is further fueled by increasing awareness of its convenience and supported by rising digital literacy, internet accessibility, urbanization, and disposable income levels.
+Virtual car shopping is the new norm and will remain a significant car industry trend for years.
+The booming e-commerce industry is essential to the global online car buying demand.
+This is further fueled by increasing awareness of convenience and supported by rising digital literacy, internet accessibility, urbanization, and disposable income levels.

 The Automotive Parts Market Continues to Grow

-The future of automotive industry trends suggest that the automotive parts market will keep growing aggressively.
-The segment’s sales will rise in the first six months of fiscal 2023, while the industry’s revenue will rise at the same pace to $33.8 billion.
+The future of automotive industry trends suggests that the automotive parts market will grow aggressively.
+The segment’s sales will rise in the first six months of fiscal 2023, while the industry’s revenue will increase at the same pace to $33.8 billion.
 According to Globe News Wire, the entire market will grow at a CAGR of 5.5% from 2023 to 2033, logging USD 984 billion.

 Chip Shortages Continue to Plague Auto Manufacturers

-Chip shortages have been causing myriad changes to automotive trends, which are not all positive.
-The chip lead times appear to be still very long, especially for the car industry.
+Chip shortages have been causing myriad changes totrends that affect the automotive trends that are not all positive.
+The chip lead times are still very long, especially for the car industry.